SkafteNicki/dtu_mlops/05_project_overview/readme.md

 * Link to github page
 * The study number of all members of the group

-We will briefly look over your github reposatory and project description to check that everything is fine.
+We will briefly look over your github repository and project description to check that everything is fine.

 Please note that you are not required to continuously upload your code to github, but we hope that you will naturally do this as part of the workflow.